-PLS high-grade uranium discovery: Operational summary for the year ended June 30, 2014, and subsequent
+PLS high-grade uranium discovery: Operational summary for the quarter ended September 30, 2014, and subsequent

 Fission's PLS discovery is a basement hosted unconformity uranium deposit, characterized by shallow, high-grade mineralization in four separate zones trending for approximately 2.24 km in length.
-From west to east, these zones are; R600W, R00E, R780E and R1620E.
-Up to and including the drilling from the winter 2014 program, 163 delineation holes have defined mineralization over a strike length of approximately 160m in the R00E and 930m in the R780E zone, with 158 holes intersecting mineralization, for a 97% success hit ratio.
-Mineralization has exhibited high grades over exceptionally wide thicknesses, particularly in the R00E and R780E zones.
-All mineralized zones remain wide open.
+From west to east, these zones are: R600W, R00E, R780E, and R1620E (from Hole PLS13-124 on line 615W to Hole PLS14-196 on line 1620E).
+Successful drilling completed to date has merged the former R390E, R585E, R945E and R1155E zones into the R780E Zone.
+The R780E Zone, which has exhibited high grade mineralization over exceptionally wide thicknesses, remains open along strike and laterally north-south as well as at depth.
+Up to and including drilling from the summer 2014 program, 224 delineation holes have defined mineralization over a combined strike length of 1,070m in the R00E and R780E zones, with 218 holes intersecting mineralization for a 97.3% success hit ratio.

-It was the opinion of one sell-side analyst, in a recent written commentary, that results from this winter's program at PLS demonstrated high grades and great thicknesses that compare favourably with Cameco's McArthur River deposit.
+It was the opinion of one sell-side analyst, in a commentary written earlier this year, that results from PLS have demonstrated high grades and great mineralized thicknesses that compare favourably with Cameco's McArthur River deposit.